gato-gordo/es6_notes/README.md

 Syntactic Sugar
 ===============
 A lot of ES2015 features are "syntactic sugar": ways to peform similar operations with cleaner code or less cumbersome syntax.
-An example of syntactic sugar would be the `+` operator for concatenating strings: `"Hello, " + "world!"` is syntactic sugar for `Hello, ".concat("world!")`.
+An example of syntactic sugar would be the `+` operator for concatenating strings: `"Hello, " + "world!"` is syntactic sugar for `"Hello, ".concat("world!")`.

 Arrow Functions
 ===============